About – Life behind the lens- the evolution of Acuity9

 I still have the first photograph I ever took.
 It is of my father at a flea market in Cincinnati, Ohio nearly fifty years ago.
-For some unknown reason that day in 1971, I understood the importance of recording time in a bottle.
+For some unknown reason that day at age nine in 1971, I understood the importance of recording time in a bottle.
 I begged my father to buy me the used Kodak 126 “Instamatic” on some man’s table of his hopefully sold items.
 “I’ll even throw in a roll of color film” he said.
-I’m sure I looked up at my father with hopeful eyes, and it was mine.
+I’m sure I looked up at my father with hopeful eyes, and as a result, it was mine.

 And there in lies the power of a photograph.
 My father passed over thirty years ago, but each time I see this image I’m transported to that happy time on a summer day of my youth.

-When I was sixteen, my older sister married Greg Gillman.
-He was a photography student at Ohio State University where my sister met him.
+When I was sixteen, my older sister married my brother-in-law, Greg Gillman.
+He was a photography student at The Ohio State University where my sister met him.
 I remember the Minolta 35 mm he gave my sister as a gift, and we both studied it in her bedroom.
 Soon thereafter, he gave me my own Pentax Spotmatic, and I was amazed.
-I would lie in bed looking at that sleek thing, wondering what I would see through it, and I took it backpacking and rock climbing for years after that until sometime after the light meter died.
-Fully manual, and thousands upon thousands of photos through it- I didn’t need the light meter anymore, but I thought it was time to give myself an upgrade.
+I would lie in bed looking at that sleek thing, wondering what far-off locations I would see through it, and I took it backpacking and rock climbing for years after.

-During this time Greg turned professional there in Columbus, Ohio, where he has remained decades later, and to this day, as an accomplished, highly sought after and regarded photographer (http://www.gillmanphoto.com, www.facebook.com/gillmanphoto) Throughout the years I was lucky enough to work for him and learn color enlarging and printing in the dark room, and also equip myself more and more.
-He gave me a Vivitar 16×20 black and white enlarger, and I bought a bulk film loader and a zillion 35mm cassettes, and went through spool upon spool of Ilford black and white film.
-Anyone who knew me in high school always saw me with the Spotmatic, or later, a new Nikon EM with a motor drive around my neck.
-As soon as I finished a roll, I’d have it developed and printed in my basement dark room within forty-five minutes, and I did that all the time.
+During this time Greg turned professional there in Columbus, Ohio, where he has remained decades later, and to this day, as an accomplished, highly sought after and regarded photographer (http://www.gillmanphoto.com, www.facebook.com/gillmanphoto) Throughout those early years, I was lucky enough to work for him, learn color enlarging and printing in the dark room, and also equip myself more and more.

-With the parallel advent of the camera-impregnated smartphone, with their ever-growing megapixel sensors, almost an entire generation of human beings have gone by that never knew what it was like to own something of quality and precision to take images rich in tones and color.
-Smartphone cameras are phenomenal, yet don’t hold a candle then or now in the capability of what an expensive lens can muster.
-They don’t do that, and never will.
-There simply is a line drawn where the realization of what real lenses, and now, digital cameras will afford in image quality.
-Film may be dead- despite discussions of a recent resurgence, but the quality of a contemporary, fine digital camera, with a fleet of commensurate quality lenses, makes the best smartphone image pale in comparison.
+With the advent of the camera-impregnated smartphone, with their ever-growing megapixel sensors, almost an entire generation of human beings have never known what it is like to own something of quality and precision to take images rich in tones and color.
+Smartphone cameras are phenomenal, yet don’t hold a candle to what can be rendered by professional photographic equipment and techniques.

-I am extremely well equipped in the studio and in the field, with a great deal of the the finest cameras, lenses, lighting equipment and post-production tools available for your images, and have walked the miles it takes in presenting those images for you.
+Acuity9 is extremely experienced and professionally equipped in the studio and the field, with a great deal of the the finest cameras, lenses, lighting and audio equipment and post-production tools available for your images and video, and have walked and flown the miles it takes in presenting those images for you and your business.

 I’m not done yet.